Nicscott01/wp-video-sync/README.md

 - (Option) Sync/Map tags to WP/Learndash Cats & Tags
 - (Option) Order the lessons as the showcase shows the videos
 - (Option) update domain embed settings
+- (Option) Choice of saving image with play button vs w/o playbutton -- or maybe that's just up to CSS styling on the front end (use your own play button)